OctaviusLeo/cse482-reddit-events/README.md

 ### Issue: No raw files found in data/raw/

 **Solution:** The project includes sample data.
-If missing, create test data or run the collector:
+If missing create test data or run the collector:
 ```powershell
 python -m iris_reddit_events.collect
 ```